 If you want to publish contact information - for example, having an online or printed church directory, or if you want to send out emails advertising for example, upcoming church events, then you need to gain permission from your members.
 Firstly permission to publish their information and secondly permission to send them what are classified as "marketing" emails.

 The best way to deal with this may be to produce a form for your church members with tick boxes for the different options, which they can fill in and sign.

-In May 2018 new regulations for both data protection and e-privacy (sending out emails, texts etc) are coming into force.
-The new Data Protection Act is called the GDPR and there is a new E-Privacy Directive.
-ChurchBuilder is currently developing new features to help churches comply with these new regulations.
+In May 2018 new regulations for both data protection and e-privacy (sending out emails, texts etc) came into force.
+The new Data Protection Act is called the GDPR and the new E-Privacy Regulation which will replace the current PECR when ready.
+ChurchBuilder has developed new features to help churches comply with these new regulations.
 Do have a look at our section above on the GDPR.